irskep/summertunes/Readme.md

 ## Requirements

-Works on Python 2.7 and 3.5, probably more.
+Works on 3.5 and might work on 2.7.

+## Known issues

+* Exiting `summertunes.py` will leave an orphaned Python 3.5 process lying around eating a whole CPU.
+Working on it.

 ## Setup